Generative AI and Large Language Models

 Large Language Models (LLMs)

-LLMs are neural networks trained on vast amounts of text data, capable of understanding and generating human language.
+Building on the evolutionary path described above, LLMs are neural networks trained on vast amounts of text data, capable of understanding and generating human language.
 They form the foundation of modern generative AI applications, from chatbots to content creation tools.
+The transformer architecture underlying modern LLMs enables them to process and generate text with remarkable fluency and contextual understanding.

 Retrieval-Augmented Generation (RAG)